How to facilitate resubmission of sync Failures?

 We will also need record of resolution so that MN operators can determine how many (and which) objects are still unsynchronized.

 The format of the table should be actionable by any automated auditing process, and be able to be analyzed by a tool like Kibana (https://www.elastic.co/products/kibana).
 That's to say, it might best be log-oriented.

-#2 Updated by Rob Nahf about 6 years ago
+#2 Updated by Rob Nahf over 6 years ago

 it is somewhat likely that synchronization will transition into a multiple queue-based processing system, in which case, sticking synchronizationFailed items on a separate queue would make sense, and leave open the opportunity for daily processing of failed items.